RedoneRony/chrome-extention-emailextraction-sendrequestlinkedin/README.md

 **LinkedIn Email Extractor**

 LinkedIn Email Extractor is a Chrome extension that extracts email addresses from LinkedIn profiles and sends the extracted email to a backend API for processing.
 This extension is designed for simplicity and ease of use, leveraging Chrome Extension APIs to interact with LinkedIn pages.
+Also you can make connection request with the help of Generative AI from this.

 **Features**